markandrus/twiml-haskell/README.md

 $ cabal install twiml
 ```

-Documentation soon to be available on Hackage.
-For now, see [markandrus.github.io/twiml-haskell](http://markandrus.github.io/twiml-haskell).
+Documentation is available through [GitHub](https://markandrus.github.io/twiml-haskell)
+(for HEAD) or [Hackage](https://hackage.haskell.org/package/twiml) for the
+current and preceding releases.

-For the Twilio REST API, see [twilio-haskell](//github.com/markandrus/twilio-haskell).
+For the Twilio REST API, see [twilio-haskell](https://github.com/markandrus/twilio-haskell).

 Example
 -------